mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 # ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl
-Shell Script for Auto installation of LAMP(Apache,MySQL,Php),PhpMyAdmin,Kubuntu Remote Desktop,Wordpress,SSL
+Shell Script for Auto installation of LAMP(Apache,MySQL,Php),PhpMyAdmin,Kubuntu Desktop,Wordpress,SSL

 This is a Shell Script(Bash) with & without UI(user interface) to automatically install all above packages for Ubuntu 18.04/Bionic OS.